Utah Contest Details

 Annual Oratorical Timeline

-- The Oratorical contest will be held in Provo at the Courthouse on March 13, 1:00pm start.
-Contestants be there at noon.
-We must hold an in person contest to send a contestant to national.
+The Oratorical contest will be held in Provo at the Courthouse starting at 1:00 pm on March 13, 2021.
+Contestants must be there at noon.
+We must hold an in person contest to send a contestant to National.

-- Posts were mailed one chairman guide and several brochures.
-The rules brochure is online and will not be mailed out.
-(See link below) This site has all the information that a post will need to run a contest: videos, scripts, briefings, etc. At department we follow the national procedures and highly encourage posts and districts to follow suit so all contestants know what to expect if they make the next level of competition.
+Posts were mailed one chairman guide and several brochures.
+Click here for Contest Resources.
+This site has all the information that a post will need to run a contest: videos, scripts, briefings, etc. At department we follow the national procedures and highly encourage posts and districts to follow suit so all contestants know what to expect if they make the next level of competition.